Introduction to Dodd-Frank Act

 Residential mortgage loans held by a depository institution or a credit union are exempted from escrow requirements conditionally.

-Consumers can now freeze their credit files with the three major credit reporting agencies without having to pay any extra charge.
+Consumers can now freeze their credit files with the three major credit reporting agencies without paying any extra charge.
 Thus, this would act as a fraud deterrent.